Last Edit: 2020-05-16

 Misc.
 Machine Learning Methodologies

-Disclaimer: the "Modern Deep Learning* name is meant to be a joke, since the focus on this independent study is on cool/interesting trends in deep learning research.
+Disclaimer: the "Modern Deep Learning* name is meant to be a joke, since the focus on this independent study is on cool/interesting trends in deep learning, which is already a trendy area of research.

 This paper introduces a novel optimizer named the Zero Redundency Optimizer (ZeRO), which aims to make it feasible and efficient to train previously impossible to train model architectures whose training exhibits memory limitations.
 This is done by partitioning model states as opposed to standard model state replication across clusters.
 Memory analysis shows that the optimizer can train a one trillion parameter model on 1024 GPUs with data parallelism degree .